 In fact, it’s thought that a huge, ancient snake lives in the temple and feasts on the bats that live there.
-It’s a cave temple which is also thought to have healing waters.
+It’s a cave temple that is also thought to have healing waters.

 Bali tends to be very multi-lingual.
 English is only generally spoken on the island for tourism purposes!
 It’s likely most people here will speak Indonesian and Balinese.

-Bali is well known for being a capital of massage.
+Bali is well known for being the capital of massage.
 There are thought to be more than 1,200 different spa locations across the islands!

 Tradition in Bali dictates that a clean plate does not show you are finished eating.
 Instead, you will need to leave a small amount of food on your plate to establish this.

 Bali is well known for smithing gold and silver.
-So much so, that you can actually visit boutiques on the island which will; custom make jewellery and pieces for you!
+So much so, that you can actually visit boutiques on the island which will; custom make jewelry and pieces for you!

 You’ll also find that – hence the name Coral Triangle – there are hundreds of different types of coral here, too.

-Bali in itself is actually pretty large for an island.
-It’s around 2,200 square miles in size.
-There are tours which will take you up and down the island, but it will take hours on end for you to go from one region to the next.
+There are tours that will take you up and down the island, but it will take hours on end for you to go from one region to the next.

 Bali is also known for its national day of silence.
 This is marked on Nyepi, which is an important occasion in the Hindu calendar.
 It’s during this time when even businesses, streets and beaches all close.